There are many articles online about financial lessons to learned from the Star Wars films.

 ‘The Soldier In the field and the crew member aboard a warship inevitably see a war from a limited perspective”. –Thrawn

 Surrounding yourself with people with a similar perspective can leave you narrow-minded.
-It’s challenging to seek various solutions if everyone thinks inside “their own box”.
+It’s challenging to seek various solutions if everyone thinks inside “their box.”
 You can see this pattern in many communities and social circles.
 People who associate and spend time together tend to think alike.
-Believe it or not, this can be not only harmful to your perspective of the world but your financial health as well.
+Believe it or not, this can be harmful to your perspective of the world and your financial health.

 Opening yourself to different social circles and perspectives will help you select the best strategy for your lifestyle and financial well-being.
-The more you expose yourself to other ideas and options the easier it will be to select what works for you.
+The more you expose yourself to other ideas and options, the easier it will be to choose what works for you.
 Sometimes our social circles hold us back without even realizing it.

 Another way they can limit your perspective is their financial habits.
-If you never see them in the same car or they spend 4 nights a week out to dinner, you could find it challenging to keep up with them.
-This not only creates toxic financial habits but it drains your budget.
+If you never see them in the same car or they spend four nights a week out to dinner, you could find it challenging to keep up with them.
+This not only creates toxic financial habits, but it drains your budget.

-Create a social circle or community of people who have similar goals and interests and can help you expand your own reality.
+Create a social circle or community of people who have similar goals and interests and help you expand your reality.